Updated: February 8, 2025

 Taxpayers can request interest abatement for both paid and unpaid interest.
 However, if the taxpayer has already paid the interest, the taxpayer must submit the request before the applicable statute of limitations period (as discussed above for penalty abatement).

 For help with a Franchise Tax Board penalty issue, contact a licensed tax professional with experience in resolving Franchise Tax Board problems.
-Use the form below to start your search.
+Use the form below to start your search or check out these links for more listings.

 Disclaimer: This article is not legal or tax advice.
 This article should not be used as a substitute for the advice of a competent attorney or a licensed tax professional.